 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
-As part of this program, Indiana received over $221 million to provide assistance to homeowners who are at risk of defaulting on their mortgage payments or who face foreclosure.
+Additional funding was approved in 2016.
+As part of this program, Indiana originally received over $221 million to provide assistance to homeowners who are at risk of defaulting on their mortgage payments or who face foreclosure.
 Read on to learn about the different programs available through Indiana’s Hardest Hit Fund and find out if you may be eligible for assistance.

 (To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)